ukmaker/VDPtoTFT/README.md

 # But Does It Work?
 Yes, it does.
 I confess to being suprised that I was able to make it work.
 There is a little bit of flicker in a couple of the colours, due to noise in the sampling process, so I have a couple of improvements I'll be working on.
 - Tweak the on-board VREF to output a lower voltage (2.8V instead of 3.25) thus potentially increasing the ADC accuracy.
-- Build a custom PCB
+- Build a better custom PCB.
+The first version has some errors.

 I may end up making a custom PCB including the TMS chip so there's an all-in-one solution for RC2014 folks.
 Let me know if you would like this.